sftsrv/lynks/README.md

 #### Linter

-The tool can also be run as a linter which will make use of the `lynks.config.json` and can be run from the `root` using:
+The tool can also be run as a linter which will make use of the `lynks.config.json` and can be run using:

 ```sh
 lynks lint